 Of the most polluted cities in the world, 21 out of 30 were in India in 2019.
 So ever wondered which cities in India have the best worst Air Quality Index?
-At Blue Sky Analytics we take air quality very seriously and so of course we had to investigate.
+At Blue Sky Analytics we take air quality very seriously, and investigated this.
+This is what our search yielded:

 Gurugram led the list of most polluted cities in the world in 2018, with its satellite towns Ghaziabad, Faridabad, Noida, and Bhiwadi in the top six worst-affected cities.